 Under the leadership of Dr. Michelle Suber and Dr. Buzz Hollander, Iris Integrative Health became a direct primary care (DPC) practice in the summer of 2016.
-The new Iris Integrative Health is a place where patient and physician are free to make their own choices around health and medical treatment, clear of the influence of mid-level administrators and insurance companies.
+Within the DPC model, patients and physicians are free to make their own choices around health and medical treatment, clear of the influence of mid-level administrators and insurance companies.

-After years of practicing typical “fee for service” medicine, they shifted to a new model: direct primary care.
-Patients pay a regular membership fee directly to their doctors — a system which enables physicians to focus on providing the best possible care, and patients to be active partners in their health.
-Naturopathic medicine alongside conventional, prompt access to physicians who can take all the time that is needed with their patients, all within a system that embraces technology while emphasizing the importance of a personal, long-term relationship between patient and doctor.
+Patients pay a regular membership fee directly to the practice — a system which enables physicians to focus on providing the best possible care, and patients to be active partners in their health.
+Naturopathic medicine alongside conventional, prompt access to physicians who can take the time that is needed with their patients, all within a system that embraces technology while emphasizing the importance of a personal, long-term relationship between patient and doctor.
 Curious?
 Read on!

 Direct Primary Care